Constrained Supply and Production Planning in SAP APO

 - The benefits of constraint-based planning and how it differs from capacity leveling.

-- Various types of demand, and how backwards and forwards scheduling work.
+- Various types of demand and how backward and forwards scheduling work.

 - The methods that can do constraint-based production planning in SNP and PP/DS—heuristics, CTM, and optimization—and how to configure these methods.